MrCodeGameandAnime/Dungeon-Drifters/docs/mpy/mpy2.md

 - No gameplay, content, save, or semantic API behavior changed.
 - Only the focused conformance tests and portability documentation changed.

-Commit, push `myp`, verify local SHA equals `origin/myp`, wait for exact-SHA green CI, and stop.
-Do not implement the dataclass boundary or begin MYP3 in this gate.
+Commit, push `mpy`, verify local SHA equals `origin/mpy`, wait for exact-SHA green CI, and stop.
+Do not implement the dataclass boundary or begin MPY3 in this gate.